Plan B for PANS

 Outputs · What it produces

-Referrals to practitioners whose work fits
+Referrals to practitioners whose work fits — and the questions to bring them

-Published cohort findings, for every family after
+Patterns that sharpen the read for every family after

 ↺ Feedback loop